CasimirKaPazi/balhukbar/Grammar.md

 This statement includes fractions.
 This means a fraction like 1/3 which in base ten is 0.333333... can be expressed as 0.02, which reads `0*1/2 + 2*1/6`.
 While the number 3 is represented as 11 which reads 1 * 2 + 1 * 1.
 In the effect expressing fractions is much easier and useful then in any fixed radix system, while expressing integers is quite harder.

 Now this is where it comes back to the language and it's culture.
 Where cultures with a standard base system (just about all cultures we know about) use mostly integers to talk about the world and the objects they find in it, the speakers of palhuqpar use both, integers and fractions.
 This gives rise to the divisible-indivisible distinction.
 For every thing that is divisible in the way that smaller parts have the same quality - e.g. water, sand, stone, wood, time, place - fractions are used.
-Things that change it's properties by dividing - e.g. living things, a boule, body parts, most things crafted - are revered by integers.
+Things that change it's properties by dividing - e.g. living things, a bowl, body parts, most things crafted - are revered by integers.

 Therefor to talk about the time of day for example, instead of inventing smaller units called "hours" they talk about half a day, two sixth a day, one half and one twelfth a day etc.